FraserLee/dungeon-note/readme.md

         - [x] offset by position within drag icon
     - [x] drag and drop tri-state mode system

+- [x] Have changes get pushed backwards to python
+- [x] Only push back on dragstop, not continually

 - [x] Run python script with a file argument.
 Grab single large paragraph from there.
 - [x] Watch file / dir, re-grab stuff when it changes (pull behaviour from old project)